-- You should attempt to keep the name short, to minimize the chance that the full directory name is longer than the maximum supported length on the current platform.
+- Keep the name short to minimize the chance that the full directory name is longer than the maximum supported length on the current platform.

 - The following characters are automatically converted to underscores (_) when creating the directory name: - ) ( . : > < as well as space and tab.

-A string containing a one-line description of the author in human-readable form.
+A one-line description of the author, in human-readable form.
 This string is used for the header of the README file within the author directory.
 For example, the AuthorDesc for IDL applications written by Exelis VIS is “Exelis VIS.”

 Note: APP_USER_DIR modifies the AppDirname string you specify in the same way it modifies the AuthorDirname string.
 See AuthorDirname, above.

-A string giving a brief description of the application in human-readable form.
+A brief description of the application in human-readable form.
 This string is used for the header of the README file within the application directory.
 For example, the AppDesc for the IDL iTools application is “IDL Intelligent Tools (iTools)”.